 Very few people shop during the evening

-Less than 10% of people are shopping the Boxing Day sales after 8pm.
-If you’re looking for an uninterrupted shopping experience, post-8pm is the time for you to shop.
+There is a huge decline in the number of people shopping online after 8pm.
+If you’re looking for an uninterrupted shopping experience, this is the time for you to shop.

 But the most important thing for successfully shopping the Boxing Day sales is to have a plan.
 If you have something very specific in mind, it may be worth jumping online at midnight to ensure you get a chance to buy it before the item sells out.
 The same goes for if you’re interested in a range of products that are very popular.
 They’ll probably sell out early.
 But if you’ve got nothing specific in mind, shopping during the evening may provide you with a smoother experience without excessive page loading times due to heavy traffic.